rocketstrong600/JumperT16Doom/README.md

   stick center then press TELE

 # Doom Wad
-The Code by default loads doom1.wad from the root of the fat32 sdcard in the radio.
+The Code by default loads doom1.wad from the root of the fat32 sdcard that is inserted in the radio.

 # Building
 Building is done with a makefile and requires the gcc arm toolchain.